NREL/hive/README.md

 - 100% Python (v 3.8) code with a small number of dependencies

 The project is currently closed-source and in alpha development, with plans to open-source in summer of 2020.
-The developer API can be found by loading [docs/index.html](/docs/index.html) after downloading the HIVE repository.

 ## Dependencies